Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 The gate attendants open the gate hurriedly, and tell her to go to the main chamber, her parents want her.
 Its only natural, she caused a lot of trouble today; the main show of the festival going missing, though its not like this was the first time this happened.

-In the main chamber, the King hugs Cygar gently, as he usually does
+In the main chamber, the King hugs Cygar gently, as he usually does after these events.
+Her mother, however, gives her a snide look and Cygar heads to her room slightly angry, but overall satisfied with her day, going to sleep with the teddy in her arms.